FDA 510(k) & ISO Certified

 $125K

-Average cost per Stage IV pressure ulcer — factoring nursing time, extended stays, and complications
+Average cost per Stage IV pressure ulcer

 Want to know more?